jillesvangurp/kmp-template/README.md

 ## Multi platform

-This is a Kotlin multi platform library that should work on most  kotlin platforms (jvm, js, ios, android, etc).
-Wasm will be added later, after Kotlin 2.0 stabilizes.
+This is a Kotlin multi platform library that should work on all kotlin platforms (jvm, js, ios, android, etc).